LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 ## Step 1 : Add another scenario which will be using JSON file as a data source
-For simplicity we will be using the same scenario we already have We will implement differently a step when customer details needs to be entered at the checkout point so it takes data from our JSON file and we make it **Scenario Outline** which will allow run the same test multiple time every time using different set of data.
+For simplicity we will be using the same scenario we already have We will implement differently a step when customer details need to be entered at the checkout point so it takes data from our JSON file. we also will make it **Scenario Outline** type of Scenario.
+This will allow run the same test multiple time and every time with different set of data.
-DDTOur Feature file should looks like this:
+Our Feature file should now looks like this:
+### End2End_Test.feature
 ```
 Feature: Automated End2End Tests
   Description: The purpose of this feature is to test End 2 End integration.